tingweichien/Dragonfly_Web_Crawler/docs/Notes/Note.md

 i.e. "command = lambda: your_function(input_args)"
 <https://stackoverflow.com/questions/6920302/how-to-pass-arguments-to-a-button-command-in-tkinter>

-12. when I move the code from old GUi to new one, the picture in canvas dissapeared.
+12. when I move the code from old GUi to new one, the picture in canvas disappeared.
 Then I found that I do not bind my canvas to the PhotoImage
 <https://stackoverflow.com/questions/16846469/tkinter-canvas-image-is-not-displayed-in-class>

 ## [2020/08/03]

-1. use checkbox to select if you want to plot the data from databae to the map.
+1. use checkbox to select if you want to plot the data from database to the map.

 2. add the hidden password function